pact-foundation/pact-js/README.md

 ### Parallel tests

 Pact tests are inherently stateful, as we need to keep track of the interactions on a per-test basis, to ensure each contract is validated in isolation from others.
-However, in larger test suites or modern test frameworks (like Ava), this can result in slower test execution.
+However, in larger test suites, this can result in slower test execution.

+Modern testing frameworks like Ava and Jest support parallel execution out-of-the-box, which

 The good news is, parallel test execution is possible, you need to ensure that:

-1. Before any test run invocation, you remove any existing pact files (otherwise you may end up with invalid interactions left over from previous test runs)
+1. Before any test run invocation, you remove any existing pact files, to prevent invalid / stale interactions being left over from previous test runs
-1. Each test is fully self-contained, with its own mock server on its own port
+1. Each test is fully self-contained, with its **own mock server** on its **own port**
 1. You set the option `pactfileWriteMode` to `"merge"`, instructing Pact to merge any pact documents with the same consumer and provider pairing at the end of all test runs.

 When all of your tests have completed, the result is the union of the all of the interactions from each test case in the generated pact file.